nitin42/react-handy-renderer/README.md

 ## Demo

-You can find the demo [here](https://codesandbox.io/s/nrpq071nwm) on CodeSandbox.
+You can find the demo [here](https://codesandbox.io/s/nrpq071nwm) on CodeSandbox (switch on "module view" on the top right and go to /demo)

 ## Install